 Despite being dangerous work, with the risk of natural cave-ins as well as Egyptian and Israeli military and engineering efforts to destroy them, tunnel digging is still a widespread profession, part of an entire “semi-official” economic system in Gaza.
 An unsophisticated tunnel can cost anywhere from $100,000-$300,000 to build, which their owners earn back very quickly.
 Workers used to be paid $120 daily on average, although increased pressure on Hamas by Egypt, Israel, and the Palestinian Authority has driven wages down to about $30.
 Owners of the land on which the tunnel is built are paid a 10% commission, while corrupt Egyptian security officials across the border are given handsome bribes to look the other way.
 One has to apply for a permit from Hamas to bring in smuggled goods via the tunnels, and “shipping rates” depend on the item and quantity.
 One tunnel co-owner who spoke to Reuters says he charges about $50 for a person to travel via the tunnels, although heavily armed men might have to pay over $1,000.

 The precise nature of Hamas’ relationship with the Islamic State in Sinai is difficult to define, though IS moves men, equipment, and funds out of Gaza and sends wounded to be treated via the same tunnel network, and there are Israeli and Egyptian allegations of much closer ties.
 At the very least, there is a financial and transactional arrangement between the groups, despite technically being at war with one another in Syria and Gaza itself.
+IS has also demonstrated it is willing to blockade the tunnels against Hamas because of its collusion with Egypt, despite the tribal backlash in Sinai.

 Both Egypt and Israel have reportedly been very successful in drastically reducing the amount and quality of tunnels, of which Palestinians say there are no longer enough to counteract the closing of the crossings.
 The workforce and pay have been substantially reduced relative to the heyday in the early 2000s, when around 22,000 Palestinians worked as diggers on over 2,500 tunnels.
 However, scores of tunnels are being newly built or repaired every year in spite of Egyptian efforts.
 According to one worker, “we extended the tunnel by an average of 3 kilometers so it goes behind the Egyptian army’s focal points.”